advanced-microcode-patching/shiva/README.md

 ## Build

 This has been tested on aarch64 ubuntu 18.04 and ubuntu 22.
-Shiva relies on libelfmaster and musl-libc.
+Shiva relies on libelfmaster, musl-libc, and libcapstone.

 ## Dependencies